pellst/imp_msstudio_init/IMProv_on_Cedar_tut.md

-# IMPort ( integrative modeling platform ) - Workflow (0.1)
+# IMProv ( integrative modeling platform ) - Workflow (0.1)

 This tutorial presents the step by step instructions to gather the data files and driver scripts needed to perform a [MPI based IMP modeling](https://integrativemodeling.org/) job run.
-We demonstrate these steps using the [PRC2 example project](https://github.com/pellst/imp_msstudio_init/tree/master/mss_out) and explain how this was prepared using [MassSpecStudio](https://www.msstudio.ca/mss-import/).
+We demonstrate these steps using the [PRC2 example project](https://github.com/pellst/imp_msstudio_init/tree/master/mss_out) and explain how this was prepared using [MassSpecStudio](https://www.msstudio.ca/mss-improv/).
 The instructions cover running the job on two platforms:

 * Compute Canada: Cedar cluster
 * AWS: EC2 spot instance (pending: link to AWS setup tutorial steps)